 While it’s true that being able to apologize is one of the best personality traits a person can have, there are situations when apologies aren’t going to help you or Baby out.

 “Sorry, but I didn’t buy you the Lego set because you just got one last week.”

 “Sorry I didn’t allow you to swim by yourself, but the pool was too deep for you.”

 “Sorry I didn’t let you eat all those candies because they gave you a tummy ache the last time.”

 Maybe you stood firm on your decision for Baby’s safety, or just because not every trip to the grocery store is the right time for a special treat.
 But if your reason for saying no is for the best for Baby, saying you’re sorry can confuse the issue.
-Even if you’re sorry that Baby is upset, the nuance may not come across when she is this age.
+Even if you’re sorry that Baby is upset, the nuance may not come across when he is this age.

 Bribery is like distraction, but it’s not the same, and it’s not as healthy a way to deal with an issue as a true, positive distraction.
 Choosing beneficial activities that your child can’t resist is a win-win.
-Playing a game with your tot or visiting a nearby park for a while will often be enough to keep her mind off the topic.
+Playing a game with your tot or visiting a nearby park for a while will often be enough to keep his mind off the topic.

 Standing firm when you and Baby are on opposite sides of a battle of wills is tough, but it’s only through saying no now and then that you can start to teach Baby about the importance of self-control and delayed gratification.